spamegg1/abstract-thinking/physical/physical.md

 |      neural networks| ↔ |human brain                             |
 |    OS task switching| ↔ |multi-tasking of the human brain        |

-Here is a survey [article](https://doi.org/10.34133/research.0442) of nature-inspired intelligent computing.

-## Exercises: create abstract ideas from physical things
+## Exercise: create abstract ideas from physical things

 ### Rolling a 4-sided die

-Consider a 4-sided die, where I marked the four corners with numbers (we could have also marked the four faces instead, it doesn't matter):
+Consider a 4-sided die, where I marked the four corners with numbers (we could have also marked the four faces instead):

 ![tet-01](../images/tet-01.png)